 Tools used for this project: Meteor.js, React, MongoDB, Git/GitHubView Pull Requests

 I am a professional in the technology industry, with extensive experience on the business side.
 I started out in implementation and grew into account management and solution architecture.
-I am now leading the test automation efforts for a government project with a small company in Virginia.
+I am now a mid level systems developer for a government project with a small company in Virginia.

 Feel free to ask me about any of my other passions, which include baking, DIY projects, IndyCar racing, science/fiction novels, and trashy television.

 I also volunteer with the American Diabetes Association and donate regularly to the Fairfax County Animal Shelter.